Humanistic Judaism: Origins

-In its current form, Humanistic Judaism was founded in either 1963 or 1965 (sources differ) by American Rabbi Sherwin Wine.
+In its current form, Humanistic Judaism was founded in 1963 by American Rabbi Sherwin Wine.
 As a rabbi trained in Reform Judaism with a small, secular, non-theistic congregation, he developed a Jewish liturgy that reflected his and his congregation's philosophical viewpoints by combining Jewish culture, history, and identity with humanistic outlooks while excluding all prayers and references to a god of any kind.
 This congregation developed into the Birmingham Temple in Farmington Hills, Michigan.
 It was soon joined by a previously Reform congregation in Illinois and a group in Westport, Connecticut.

 In 1969, all three congregations were organizationally united with other groups under the umbrella of the Society for Humanistic Judaism (SHJ).
-The SHJ had 10,000 members across 30 congregations in the United States and Canada in 1994; however, there are many congregations that identify with Humanistic Judaism's teachings but are not members of the SHJ.
+The SHJ had 10,000 members across 30 congregations in the United States and Canada in 1994.

-As of 2020, the Pew Research Center estimated that Humanistic Judaism, along with Reconstructionism and other smaller denominations, constituted 4% of the United States's 7.5 million Jews.

 The International Institute for Secular Humanistic Judaism (IISHJ), founded in 1986, is the academic and intellectual center of Humanistic Judaism.
 It currently has two centers of activity: the original in Jerusalem and another in Lincolnshire, Illinois.
 Rabbi Adam Chalom is the dean of the IISHJ's American site.
 The IISHJ offers professional training programs for spokespersons, educators, leaders (also referred to in Hebrew as madrikhim/ot or Yiddish as vegvayzer), and rabbis, in addition to its publications, public seminars, and colloquia for lay audiences.